uptonking/note4yaoo/lib-editor-codemirror-dev.md

   - hotkeys
   - menu-item
   - command-palette

+- To completely reset a state—for example to load a new document—it is recommended to create a new state instead of a transaction.
+That will make sure no unwanted state (such as undo history events) sticks around.

 - Querying coordinates for positions outside of the current viewport will not work (since they are not rendered, and thus have no layout).